The trust layer

 Gitlawb already has a baseline trust score.
 AgentID extends it.

-What AgentID is not: a fork, a replacement, or a required dependency.
-AgentID does not need to be inside Gitlawb's core to work.
-It sits beside it, reads its public mesh, and offers itself as a trust primitive that Gitlawb agents and Gitlawb-aware protocols can opt into.
-If usage proves the value, the upgrade path to first-party plugin (and eventually core) is documented and open.
+AgentID is not a fork, replacement, or required dependency.
+It sits beside Gitlawb, reads its public mesh, and offers itself as a trust primitive that Gitlawb agents and Gitlawb-aware protocols can opt into.

 Repos in cluster